Barry Richardson (English footballer)

 Barry Richardson (born 5 August 1969) is an English football coach and former professional footballer.
+He is currently first-team coach at Doncaster Rovers.

 As a player, he was a goalkeeper who notably played in the Football League with lengthy spells at both Northampton Town and Lincoln City.
 He also played professionally for Scarborough, Preston North End, Mansfield Town and Doncaster Rovers before dropping into Non-League with Halifax Town and Gainsborough Trinity.
 Between 2004 and 2018 he was registered as a back-up player for teams he coached.

 Playing career

 He played for Sunderland, Seaham Red Star (loan), Scarborough, Stockport County, Northampton Town, Preston North End, Lincoln City, Mansfield Town (loan) Sheffield Wednesday (loan), Doncaster Rovers (1st spell), Gainsborough Trinity, Halifax Town, Doncaster Rovers (2nd spell), Nottingham Forest and Wycombe Wanderers.

 Coaching career

-Richardson has been the goalkeeping coach at Doncaster Rovers, Nottingham Forest, Cheltenham Town, Peterborough United,Wycombe Wanderers and Hull City.
+Richardson has been the goalkeeping coach at Doncaster Rovers, Nottingham Forest, Cheltenham Town, Peterborough United, Wycombe Wanderers and Hull City.

 Richardson returned to Doncaster Rovers as goalkeeping coach in the summer of 2005.
 On 11 January 2008 he departed Rovers to succeed David Watson as the goalkeeping coach at Nottingham Forest.

 Rejoining Forest, where he had coached the academy goalkeepers in the 2004–05 season, he was also registered as a player being allocated (in line with his age) the squad number 38.
 He would be an unused substitute goalkeeper on occasions for Forest, wearing the squad number 39 in the 2008–09 season, the last time being on 3 January 2009 when Forest beat Manchester City 3–0 in the FA Cup 3rd Round.
 He departed the club following the appointment of Billy Davies as manager, rejecting an alternative role with the club after Davies appointed Pete Williams as goalkeeping coach.

 He joined Cheltenham Town as goalkeeping coach at the start of the 2009–10 season whilst also acting as back-up goalkeeper.
 He was sent off as an unused substitute in a match against Lincoln City on 14 November 2009.
 He parted company with the club on 21 January 2010 following the new manager Mark Yates deciding to operate without a goalkeeping coach for the remainder of the 2009–10 season.